Archaeology-ABM/NASSA-hub/guidelines-for-authors.md

 To learn more about the YAML format, consult the [language website](https://yaml.org/), [Wikipedia entry](https://en.wikipedia.org/wiki/YAML), or any of the many tutorials available on the Web.

-Authors may consult the specifications of each field in the [JSON file at the NASSA schema repository](https://github.com/Archaeology-ABM/NASSA-schema/blob/main/nassa-schema.json) and its [table version](https://github.com/Archaeology-ABM/NASSA-schema/blob/main/README.md#nassayml-fields).
+Authors may consult the detailed specifications of each field in the [NASSA schema repository](https://github.com/Archaeology-ABM/NASSA-schema/blob/main/README.md#nassayml-fields) ([JSON file](https://github.com/Archaeology-ABM/NASSA-schema/blob/main/nassa-schema.json)).

 There are, however, a few general points to consider when filling up "NASSA.yml":